tabreturn/tabreturn.github.io/_posts/2020-06-06-blender_creative_coding--part_1.md

   <figcaption>Figure 1.1.1: The Blender modelling interface</figcaption>
 </figure>

-I'm interested in creative coding using Python.
-I began experimenting with Blender scripting largely via *Processing Python Mode*.
-Processing Python Mode is a fantastic entry point into the world of creative coding, Python, and programming in general (I think it's so great that I wrote a [whole series of lessons]({{ site.baseurl }}/#processing-reverse) covering it).
+I have an interest in creative coding using the Python programming language.
+I began experimenting with Blender scripting largely via *Python Mode for Processing*.
+Processing's Python Mode is a fantastic entry point into the world of creative coding, the Python language, and programming in general (I think it's so great that I wrote a [whole series of lessons]({{ site.baseurl }}/#processing-reverse) covering it).
 You won't outgrow Processing, but you might have the urge to delve into some more advanced 3D stuff---particle systems, rigid-body/fluid/cloth dynamics, metaballs, volumetrics, and so on.
 With Blender scripting, you get access to all of that and a powerful render engine to output your creations in high-resolution image and video formats.

 I've meant to get into Blender for a while; the Python API was just the nudge I needed.
 This tutorial series serves as a record of my discoveries and a guide for others.
 I'll add new posts as I progress.

 **What You Should Know Already**

-If you have no programming experience, it's best to learn some Python first (using [Processing Python mode]({{ site.baseurl }}/#processing-reverse) or some other Python environment).
-If you're familiar with some other programming language, you should cope fine.
-Eric Matthes has created a [useful collection of Python cheat sheets](https://ehmatthes.github.io/pcc/cheatsheets/README.html) you might find handy.
+If you have no programming experience, it's best to learn some Python first (using [Python Mode for Processing]({{ site.baseurl }}/#processing-reverse) or some other Python environment).
+If you're familiar with some other programming language (JavaScript, C#, etc.), you should cope fine; Eric Matthes has created a [useful collection of Python cheat sheets](https://ehmatthes.github.io/pcc/cheatsheets/README.html) you might find handy.

 Some Blender knowledge is useful but not essential.